davide1992-light/secretSantaBot/README.md

 The peoplefile must be a valid JSON file, where each entry must correspond to a user of the secret santa.
 To each user must be associated a "mail" property (required) which gets back the email of the user, and a "previousSanta" property (optional) which tells you the previousSanta of the user.

+_IF_ the "--address" flag has been used, then also an "address" property is required.

 _An example file is present in example_data/example_people.json_

+_Another example, with addresses, is present in example_data/example_people_address.json_

 If no previousSanta is specified for a user, than it is assumed that there is no previousSanta and it will be ignored when generating the random permutation.